 "artistic junk" (aka junk to look at)

 Mr. Garrard has liked creating models all his life, but as he was getting older, he began thinking about a single big project that would see him through to the end of his life.
 Having always been interested in architecture and religion, the retired farmer thought to combine his two passions and create a unique scale model of Herod’s Temple.

-He had seen one or two other models of the structure during Biblical exhibitions, but he didn’t find them accurate enough, and he knew he could do better.
-The expert model-maker started working on the project when he was in his 40′s.
-Nazi UFO - Cetin BAL - GSM:+90 05366063183 - Turkey/Denizli Time Travel Research Center © 2005 Cetin BAL - GSM:+90 05366063183 - Turkey/Denizli - Hitler's Flying Saucers - A Guide to German Flying Discs of the Second World War The existence of World War Two German field propulsion flying saucers is a topic which is denied by virtually every reputable authority in aviation history.
+The history of Hay-on-Wye as the “town of books” began on Fools’ Day of 1977, when during a bold publicity stunt, bibliophile Richard Booth announced the independence of Hay-on-Wye as a kingdom of books, with him as the monarch.
+Ambassadors were sent to the International Court of Justice, in Hague, and a rowing gunboat started patrolling on the river Wye.
+Nazi UFO - Cetin BAL - GSM:+90 05366063183 - Turkey/Denizli.
+Time Travel Research Center © 2005 Cetin BAL - GSM:+90 05366063183 - Turkey/Denizli - Hitler's Flying Saucers - A Guide to German Flying Discs of the Second World War The existence of World War Two German field propulsion flying saucers is a topic which is denied by virtually every reputable authority in aviation history.

 But these pictures are not the work of a Surrealist - they are what happened when Google tried to tinker with its images of Earth.
 Technicians have added elevation to the Google Earth tool but due to glitches the change had a bizarre effect on some of the world’s most famous roads and bridges.
-Big dipper: This stretch of California's coast road at Big Sur appears to have lost all its strength in the Google Earth image
+Big dipper: This stretch of California's coast road at Big Sur appears to have lost all its strength in the Google Earth image.